ARLBench: Flexible and Efficient Benchmarking for Hyperparameter Optimization in Reinforcement Learning: Introduction

 One reason for the inconsistent evaluations in the current HPO literature is the wealth of RL algorithms and environments, each with its own challenges.
 While some environments require the processing of image observations~\citep{bellamare-jair13a,cobbe-icml20a}, others focus more on finding the optimal solutions in settings with sparse reward signals~\citep{nikulin2023xlandminigrid}.
 It is fundamentally unclear which environment and algorithm combinations should be considered representative tasks for the current scope of RL research and thus useful as evaluation settings for AutoRL approaches.

-We focus on the followingquestion: \emph{Which environments should we evaluate a given RL algorithm on to obtain a reliable performance estimate of an AutoRL method?} To answer it, we first implement highly efficient and configurable versions of three popular RL algorithms: DQN~\citep{mnih-nature15a}, PPO~\citep{schulman-arxiv17a}, and SAC~\citep{haarnoja-icml18a}.
-We subsequently conduct a large-scale study across different environment domains (ALE games~\citep{bellemare-icml17a}, Classic Control and Box2D simulations~\citep{brockman-arxiv16,towers-gymnasium23a}, Brax robot walkers~\citep{freeman-neurips21a}, and grid-based exploration~\citep{nikulin2023xlandminigrid}) to generate hyperparameter landscapes for these algorithms.
+We focus on the following question: \emph{ Which environments should we evaluate a given RL algorithm on to obtain a reliable performance estimate of an AutoRL method?} To answer it, we first implement highly efficient and configurable versions of three popular RL algorithms: DQN~\citep{mnih-nature15a}, PPO~\citep{schulman-arxiv17a}, and SAC~\citep{haarnoja-icml18a}.
+We subsequently generate hyperparameter landscapes across a diverse range of commonly used environment domains, specifically Arcade Learning Environment (ALE;~\cite{bellamare-jair13a}) games, Classic Control and Box2D simulations~\citep{brockman-arxiv16,towers-gymnasium23a}, Brax robot walkers~\citep{freeman-neurips21a}, and XLand-Minigrid exploration tasks~\citep{nikulin2023xlandminigrid} to conduct a large-scale analysis.
 This study, which we publish as a meta-dataset, allows us to assess the performance of given hyperparameter configurations for each algorithm and environment.

-Based on the scores, we follow the method proposed by \citet{aitchison2022atari5} to find the subset of environments with the highest capability for predicting the average performance across all environments in order to model the RL task space.
+Based on the scores in the generated landscapes, we follow the method proposed by \citet{aitchison2022atari5} to find the subset of environments with the highest capability for predicting the average performance across all environments in order to model the RL task space.
 This subset thus matches the tasks the RL community cares about better than previous work on HPO for RL, while reducing computational demands for evaluation.
 This provides the research community with an empirically sound benchmark for HPO, which we dub \textbf{ARLBench}.
-It is highly efficient, taking only $937$ GPU hours to evaluate an HPO budget of $32$ full RL trainings for $10$ runs each on all three algorithm subsets.
-StableBaselines3~\citep{Raffin-jmlr21} (SB3) on the full set of environments would take $8\,163$ GPU hours, resulting in average speedup factors of $9.6$ for PPO, $7.14$ for DQN, and $11.61$ for SAC as shown in Figure~\ref{fig:arlbench_vs_sb3}.
+It is highly efficient, taking only $937$ GPU hours to evaluate an HPO budget of $32$ full RL trainings using $10$ seeds each on all three algorithm subsets.
+StableBaselines~(SB3;~\cite{Raffin-jmlr21}) on the full set of environments would take $8\,163$ GPU hours, resulting in average speedup factors of $9.6$ for PPO, $7.14$ for DQN, and $11.61$ for SAC as shown in Figure~\ref{fig:arlbench_vs_sb3}.